cities

 To be able to climb almost 2,000 m / 6,500 ft in just 19 km / 12 miles, the train uses ratchets installed beside each wheel and a cog rack that prevents the train from accidentally rolling back.
 A similar (but much more famous) railway climbs Mount Washington in New Hampshire, USA.

-I'm sure the views from Zugspitze (the highest peak in Germany) are stunning, but for some reason I often skip gondolas (too easy?) and instead hike my way up if time permits.
+I'm sure the views from Zugspitze (the highest peak in Germany) are stunning, but for some reason, I often skip gondolas (too easy?) and instead hike my way up if time permits.

 Eibsee Lake is the quintessential alpine lake.
-Even the word "alpine" used everywhere else in the world is originating in the Alps.
+Even the word "alpine" is used everywhere else in the world originating in the Alps.

 Emerald blue water, thick pine forest, towering granite peaks - you will love it!